 A man struggles bravely forward, his body braced against an invisible gale.
 It forces him to plunge, head first, into a dark and stormy night.
 What strange, heroic mission is he on?
 We may never know, for his face, arms, and upper body are obscured by an amorphous shroud, a thick bronze blanket.
 He is one of a host of bronze and marble sculptures exploring a history that is collapsing in upon itself - here at play is a modern debasement of what we know about classical sculpture.
-Kristin Hjellegjerde is pleased to announce gleam, a solo exhibition of work by Richard Stone, running from 12^{th} of September - 12^{th} of October. gleam deconstructs and reconstructs art history, from 19^{th} -century Romanticism through to heroic realism, modernist sculpture, expressionism and abstract expressionism, presenting us with glints of the past as well as brilliant flashes of light, a time of transition and transformation.
+Kristin Hjellegjerde hosts 'gleam', a solo exhibition of work by Richard Stone, running from 12 September - 12 October. 'gleam' explores art history, from 19th-century Romanticism through to heroic realism, modernist sculpture, expressionism and abstract expressionism - a time of transition and transformation.

-In previous works, Stone created interventions that included dipping found antique porcelain or metal sculptures into heated, liquid wax to create strange, new hybrids, the material coating the figures until it obscured their original features.
+Stone's previous works have included art made by dipping found antique porcelain or metal sculptures into heated, liquid wax to create strange, new hybrids, the material coating the figures until it obscured their original features.
 In doing so, he removed them from their original context to create new histories.
 Similarly, he would source antique paintings, sanding down the surface to create abstract pieces, taking traditional scenes and obliterating them in order to reveal.

 Whereas earlier work was concerned with what Stone has called a 'reversal of making', this new series no longer sees Stone working with found objects as the main medium, but creating the object and its intervention together from bronze or marble.
-"The idea here is that art historical references can be seen to collide or collapse, so ultimately, it's more uncertain where one reference or form begins or ends," he explains.
-"The earlier figures had the distinction of wax and metal, a subversion of a found object and contemporary balancing of materials and context.
-The new figures are more distinct as new sculptural propositions."
+'The idea here is that art historical references can be seen to collide or collapse, so ultimately, it's more uncertain where one reference or form begins or ends', he explains.
+'The earlier figures had the distinction of wax and metal, a subversion of a found object and contemporary balancing of materials and context.
+The new figures are more distinct as new sculptural propositions.'
 It is in taking the found object and the wax and uniting them in one material that Stone directs the viewer to read the sculpture as a completely new object.